Mormon Row Wedding Location In-Depth Overview

 Con’s:

-• Limited to 25 people (not an ideal spot for larger weddings)
+• Limited to 25 people at Mormon Row South (not an ideal spot for larger weddings)

 • The area is not closed to the public during your wedding date (people are typically very respectful of your space and ceremony and don’t intrude though)